Home

 Key points:

-Strength and longevity: If cared for correctly, implants are secure, stable, and can last for decades.
+Strength and lifespan: With good care, implants are strong, stable, and can last for many years.

 • Home